-True insight into the application and interview process for radiology residency and fellowship is limited to most medical students and residents.
-The process can be clouded at times by misleading advice and rumors.
-Only someone on the inside can really understand what you need to know when you are applying for a radiology residency.
-Thankfully, you have come to the right post.
-I have looked at thousands of applications and interviewed hundreds of residents for positions in our program during the course of many years as associate program director.
-I am going to delve into the depths of the radiology residency application process and enumerate what you need to know.
+Only someone actively involved in the process can understand what you need to know when applying for a radiology residency.
+So, thankfully, you have come to the right post.
+I have looked at thousands of applications and interviewed hundreds of residents for positions in our program as associate program director.
+So, I will help you out by delving into the depths of the radiology residency application process.
+This article will give you the basics of what you need to know.

-- The Dean’s Letter
+The Dean’s Letter

-At other institutions, you can look at your letter prior to application time.
-If that is the case, you should certainly check it for any negative or questionable comments.
-And if possible, confront the department/person that wrote the comment and ask if they could redact or modify it.
-Obviously, if the writer is truthful, the person may decide to leave it in there.
-But an attempt should be made, as this one negative comment often makes the difference between high ranking, low ranking, or no ranking on a program’s rank list.
-It is not infrequent that an admissions committee will obsess over one questionable comment.
-In fact, countless painful hours have been spent perseverating over these issues.
+At other institutions, you can look at your letter before application time and potentially modify the document.
+If that is the case, you should undoubtedly check it for any hostile or questionable comments.
+And then, if possible, confront the department/person that wrote the statement.
+Ask if they could redact or modify it.
+If the writer is truthful, the person may decide to leave it there.
+But an attempt should be made, as this one negative comment can make the difference between high, low, or no ranking on a program’s rank list.
+Not infrequently, the admissions committees will obsess over one questionable comment.
+They will often spend countless painful hours perseverating over these “minor details.”

 For those of you that are D.O. medical school applicants, I recommend that you take the USMLE in addition to the COMLEX examination.
 Many radiology programs are unsure of the significance of COMLEX scores and don’t know how to factor the scores into the ranking equations/cutoffs.
 Applications with COMLEX scores alone may get thrown out of the interview pile entirely.

-Nowadays, research can be a significant factor for getting an interview in a residency program.
+Nowadays, research can become a significant factor in getting an interview in a residency program.
 What is the reason for that?
-Simply, the graduation guidelines for ACGME accredited radiology residencies have specific radiology research requirements for each resident prior to graduating.
-Knowing that a resident has completed multiple quality research projects means that a resident can work more independently to complete research projects within the program, reducing the burdens upon the department.
+ACGME guidelines mandate that accredited radiology residencies have specific radiology research requirements for residents before graduating.
+Knowing that a resident has completed multiple quality research projects means that a resident can work more independently completing research projects.
+This knowledge of research reduces the burdens upon the department.

-- The Personal Statement
+The Personal Statement

-My basic advice for personal statements is to be cohesive and relevant to your future career as a radiologist.
+If I had to say one thing, I would advise you to be cohesive and relevant to your future career as a radiologist.
 Also, watch out for typos because typos suggest an inattentive personality, not a characteristic you want in a radiologist.
 Other than that, don’t fret too much about this part of the application.